By: Kasey Fuqua

 A great surgery often begins with careful planning during the biopsy stage thanks to new tools like the SAVI scout electromagnetic reflector.
 The non-radioactive seed can replace guidewires and radioactive seeds in helping guide the surgeon to the surgical site.

-“You can place a reflector where the biopsy is, put your scar wherever you want it, and tunnel to it using lighted retractors,” says Dr. Brown.“It tells you how many millimeters you are away so you can get a good margin and decrease the need for a second surgery.”
+“You can place a reflector where the biopsy is, put your scar wherever you want it, and tunnel to it using lighted retractors,” says Dr. Brown, a breast cancer specialist.“It tells you how many millimeters you are away so you can get a good margin and decrease the need for a second surgery.”

 Even as surgical techniques and technologies improve, the need for breast surgery may be declining.